Welcome to the Rhodesian Intaf Site!

 As the war became more intense the role of Intaf became more important and members found themselves responsible for many activities over large areas.
 District Assistants knew their districts well and provided an effective network of informers.
 The staffs of the Intaf stations became increasingly valuable as an early warning system and were often called on to provide information on the area, terrain and people as well as acting as guides and interpreters for the various units of the armed forces.

 The Old Guard.
 When the bush war first escalated Intaf members were quick to respond in organising themselves to deal with the menace and to carry on with their tesks in the field.
-The photograph below was taken by DC Alex Bundock in the Mukumbura area of Mount Darwin and was supplied by Nick Baalbergen.
+The photograph above was taken by DC Alex Bundock in the Mukumbura area of Mount Darwin and was supplied by Nick Baalbergen.
 These regular members of Intaf wear a mixture of uniforms.
 One can clearly see that several favoured the traditional slouch hat.
 Some are wearing camouflaged trousers with khaki shirts and others are dressed in khaki uniforms.

 Second Row: Charles Hosking "Popeye", Doug Fuller, Louis Clark / ? / ? / Terry Conway / Andre Cronje "Crunchy" / Arthur Page-Wood "Sugar Plumb"

 Third Row: Mike Long / Wim van Lindert / Sean Hundermark / Nick Baalbergen / ? / ? / Simon Lucas.